chan2git/elastic-detection-lab/lab-recap.md

 - [Alert Scenario 2](XXXX)
 - [Alert Scenario 3](XXXX)

-## Project Overview
+## Project and Repo Overview

 This repo is my personal recap and walkthrough of a introductory hands-on course by TCM Security on Detection Engineering.
 The course and project focuses on staging a local network environment consisting of three virtual machines (VM) which play the role of Attacker, Target Victim, and Zeek/Network Traffic Analyzer, and the implementation of Elastic Cloud (trial version) as the SIEM of choice, which will be utilized to create and test detection alerts for various scenarios.

 The current version of this repo highlights the local environment/VM/SIEM setup, installing agents to collect logs, and testing Elastic queries and alerts.
 A future pending update will cover TOML, uploading detections to Github, and programtically pushing alerts to Elastic Cloud.

+While this recap/walkthrough will briefly touch upon setting up the lab environment and settings, the primary focus is on using Elastic Cloud as a SIEM and creating alert detection.
 This recap/walkthrough aims to showcase a hands-on demonstration of successfully completing the course while highlighting a comprehensive understanding of its contents and the essential/fundamental principles of detection engineering.

 ## Getting Started